Stellar cooling, inelastic dark matter, and XENON: Introduction

 Recently, the XENON1T experiment with its 1024~kg fiducial volume and 0.65~ton-year exposure of xenon~\cite{Aprile:2020tmw} reported a $3\sigma$ excess in the electron recoil spectrum between 2-3~keV.
 Various explanations have been put forward~\cite{coredump}.

-We propose a joint explanation of the WDLF cooling and XENON1T excesses in the context of inelastic dark matter (DM)~\cite{TuckerSmith:2001hy} mediated by dark photons~\cite{Batell:2009vb}.
+We propose a joint explanation of the WDLF cooling and XENON1T excesses in the context of inelastic dark matter (DM)~\cite{TuckerSmith:2001hy} mediated by dark photons~\cite{Batell:2009vb}; for similar scenarios in connection with XENON1T data see Refs.~\cite{Alonso-Alvarez:2020cdv,Harigaya:2020ckz,Baryakhtar:2020rwy,Bramante:2020zos,Bloch:2020uzh}.
 We consider two relic Majorana fermion DM particles $\chi_1$ and $\chi_2$ of MeV mass that form a pseudo-Dirac pair with a small mass gap, $\Delta m_\chi \equiv m_{\chi_2} - m_{\chi_1} \approx $~keV.
 A dark photon $A'$ of sub-GeV mass mediates the interaction between $\chi_1$ and $\chi_2$.
-The DM halo is constituted primarily by $\chi_1$.
+The DM halo is constituted primarily by $\chi_1$ for the parameter values of our scenario~\cite{Bramante:2020zos}.
 These new particles connect the WDLF anomaly and XENON1T excess.
 Both $\chi_2$ and $A'$ can be produced in the thermal plasma of the Sun, and contribute to the XENON1T signal.
 The $\chi_2$ in the Sun are created by the relic $\chi_1$ through the process $\chi_1 e \to \chi_2 e$. $A'$ production is dominated by bremsstrahlung~\cite{An:2013yfc,Redondo:2013lna}.
 After propagation from the Sun to Earth, the down scattering $\chi_2 e \to \chi_1 e$ and absorption $A'e \to e$ processes yield the electron recoil signals in XENON1T.
 We find a region of parameter space favored by both the WDLF anomaly and XENON1T excess, and that is consistent with constraints from other stellar cooling observations, provided a small contribution from the $\beta$-decay of tritium is present.
 It is noteworthy that scenarios invoking solar axion-like particles to explain the XENON1T excess are not consistent with constraints from stellar cooling, especially the $R$-parameter~\cite{DiLuzio:2020jjp}.

 The paper is organized as follows.
 In section~\ref{sec:model}, we study our dark photon-mediated inelastic DM scenario and demonstrate that if $m_{A'} < \Delta m_\chi, 10$~keV both excesses can be explained.
 In section~\ref{sec:XENONnT}, we show that a distinctive double-peak signal may be present in XENON1T data and that can be confirmed by XENONnT.
 We summarize in section~\ref{sec:conclusion}.